-Requests for overnight delivery must be received by 11 am Pacific Time (M-F) to ship the same day.
+Requests for overnight or two-day delivery must be received by 11 am Pacific Time (M-F) to ship the same day.
 Delivery does not include weekends or holidays, and may not be available in all areas.
 If overnight delivery is ordered on a Friday, you will not receive it until Monday or on Tuesday if you ordered two-day delivery

 Tracking info will be emailed to you once it is shipped.